THE 5 PRINCIPLES OF FREEDOM

 The Word of God is the truth.
 Jesus says that He, Himself, is the way, the truth and the life.
 So when we speak of the Word of God, we also mean one person; Jesus.
 He is present in us, through the Holy Spirit, who lives in us and whose task is to lead us into all truth.
 So He, Himself, banishes all lies.

-We know a lot about the Bible, but we have forgotten to take this weapon into our hands when going to battle.
+We know a lot about the Bible, but when going to battle we have forgotten to take this weapon into our hands.
 The fighting verses help you with your training.

-The Bible scriptures where this principle of fighting with the Word of God is anchored in the Word:
+Scriptures where this principle of fighting with the Word of God: